Gibberlings3/SoD-to-BG2EE-Item-Upgrade/SPOILER-ITEMS.md

 	Weight: 5

-- Raiment of the Lich +5
+- Raiment of the Demi-Lich

 	Equipped abilities:
 	– Armor Class: 3